Image is All You Need to Empower Large-scale Diffusion Models for In-Domain Generation: Experiments

-We demonstrate the distinct effects of concept guidance and control guidance by using the control prompt \texttt{a white and black dog} with varying guidance scales in \cref{fig:ablation_tradeoff}.
-A higher scale of control guidance amplifies the prompt's influence, while a higher scale of concept guidance increases the fidelity.
-This visual representation clearly shows how different guidance contributions can be balanced, and how GCFG effectively combines them to achieve an optimal tradeoff between fidelity and controllability.
-While certain scale combinations may yield suboptimal results (e.g., $w_1=1.5$ and $w_2=5.0$), in practice, it is feasible to find a suitable and stable scale range, like $7.5$ used in Stable Diffusion, to guide the generation process effectively.

-\myparagraph{Effects of GCFG on unconditional guidance drift} In previous methods, unconditional guidance is predicted by customized model, leading to inaccurate estimation of probability in sampling.
-With GCFG, the unconditional guidance is rectified by straightforwardly predicting by diffusion priors.
-We compare generation results with and without GCFG in \cref{fig:ablation_uncond}.
-Our method significantly improves image quality, generating less artifacts and attains photorealistic results.
+In previous methods, unconditional guidance is predicted by the customized model, leading to inaccurate estimation of probability in sampling.
+In our framework, the unconditional guidance is rectified by straightforwardly predicting by diffusion priors.
+We compare generation results in Fig~\ref{fig:ablation_uncond}.
+Our method significantly improves image quality, generating fewer artifacts and attaining photorealistic results.
+Besides, we utilize four widely-used open-sourced models.
+The comparative results are presented in Fig~\ref{fig:civitai_gcfg}.
+Without rectification, the generation quality shows slight degradation, as evidenced by less detailed eyes and less realistic hair textures.
+The implementation of guidance decoupling substantially enhances generative performance via the rectification of unconditional guidance.